-Of note, while the directive has over 21 provisions with various rules on definitions, procedural safeguards, accelerated treatment of applications, and support for defendants, the Dutch implementing bill is only two pages long, and contains only one article.
 In this regard, the bill amends the Code of Civil Procedure, and inserts a new Article 224a into the code.
-It seeks to implement Article 10 of the directive on security for costs, and the Article 224a amendment to the code provides that in court proceedings brought against natural or legal persons on account of their engagement in public participation, the court may, at the request of the other party, oblige the person instituting the action to provide security for the costs of the proceedings and damages under Articles 10 and 14 of the Anti-SLAPP Directive which they could be ordered to pay.
-The provision does not apply if it would hinder effective access to justice for the person from whom security is sought.
+It seeks to implement Article 10 of the directive on security for costs, and the Article 224a amendment to the code provides that in court proceedings brought against natural or legal persons on account of their engagement in public participation, the court may, at the request of the other party, oblige the person instituting the action to "provide security for the costs of the proceedings and damages" under Articles 10 and 14 of the Anti-SLAPP Directive which they could be ordered to pay.
+The provision does not apply if it would "hinder effective access to justice for the person from whom security is sought".

-Crucially, the Explanatory Memorandum to the bill states that "with the exception of the measure of security for legal costs and damages" included in Article 10 of the directive, "Dutch (procedural) law already provides for the measures prescribed by the Directive".
-It continues, "[t]herefore, no separate implementation is required for this".
+Crucially, the Secretary of State, and the explanatory memorandum to the bill, stated that "with the exception of the measure of security for legal costs and damages" included in Article 10 of the directive, "Dutch (procedural) law already provides for the measures prescribed by the Directive"; and therefore, "no separate implementation is required for this".
 As such, the bill contains no further implementing provisions.
+The Secretary of State said that the bill will now proceed through the House of Representatives, and then the Senate, and that the directive must be converted into national legislation by 7 May 2026 at the latest.